C. John McCloskey: Writing, television appearances, and pastoral activities

 McCloskey was known for his pastoral writings, which appeared in "The Catholic Thing," and on Catholicity.com, etc. He also wrote a book, The Essential Belloc - A Prophet for Our Times.

 He appeared on Eternal Word Television Network (EWTN), where he hosted series on Cardinal Newman, Catholic authors, Ecclesial Movements, Great Moments in Church History", "Your Vocation: God's Call in Your Life", and "St. Thomas More Faithful Statesman."

 In addition to having been the director of the Catholic Information Center (CIC) in Washington, D.C., McCloskey engaged in ministry in Princeton, New Jersey and Chicago, Illinois.
 He helped many people convert to Catholicism, including well-known individuals, such as Newt Gingrich, Sam Brownback, Lawrence Kudlow, Robert Novak, and Bernard Nathanson.

 Sexual misconduct scandal

 In November 2002, the Prelature of Opus Dei received a complaint from an adult woman accusing McCloskey of sexual misconduct while he was serving as the director of the Catholic Information Center in Washington, DC.
 Following an investigation, Opus Dei found the accusation to be credible, and McCloskey was removed as director of the Catholic Information Center.
-Restrictions were placed on his pastoral assignments (particularly involving women), and Opus Dei paid $977,000 in a settlement reached with the woman in question in 2005.
+Restrictions were placed on his pastoral assignments (particularly involving women), and Opus Dei settled with the woman for $977,000 in 2005.